rajivbishwokarma/Vitis-AI-Tutorials/README.md

 - An Ubuntu 16.04 host PC with Python 3.6  and its package python3.6-tk installed (this last one installed with ``sudo apt-get install python3.6-tk``);

-- [Vitis AI stack release 1.0](https://github.com/Xilinx/Vitis-AI) from [www.github.com/Xilinx](https://www.github.com/Xilinx).
+- [Vitis AI stack release 1.0](https://github.com/Xilinx/Vitis-AI/tree/v1.0) from [www.github.com/Xilinx](https://www.github.com/Xilinx).
 In particular, refer to the [Vitis AI User Guide UG1414 v1.0](https://www.xilinx.com/support/documentation/sw_manuals/vitis_ai/1_0/ug1414-vitis-ai.pdf) for the installation guidelines and note that you need to download the two containers available from [docker hub](https://hub.docker.com/r/xilinx/vitis-ai/tags):
   - **tools container** with tag ``tools-1.0.0-cpu``, here ``cpu`` means that this environment runs on the host PC only with CPU support (in other words without any GPU need).
 Note also that UG1414 explains how to build your own container with GPU support;
   - **runtime container** with tag ``runtime-1.0.1-cpu``, note that you need this container only once to prepare SD card content of the target board, then you will compile all the applications directly on the target board itself, which means you do not cross-compile them from the host PC.

 - Vitis AI Evaluation board [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) with its [image file](https://www.xilinx.com/bin/public/openDownload?filename=xilinx-zcu102-dpu-v2019.2.img.gz), which contains a pre-built working design for the ZCU102 with the [DPU-v2](https://github.com/Xilinx/Vitis-AI/tree/master/DPU-TRD).

+- With few changes, explained in the last part of the following section, this tutorial can work also with [Vitis AI stack release 1.1](https://github.com/Xilinx/Vitis-AI).

 - Familiarity with Deep Learning principles.

+## Dos-to-Unix Conversion

+In case you might get some strange errors during the execution of the scripts, you have to pre-process -just once- all the``*.sh`` shell and the python ``*.py`` scripts with the [dos2unix](http://archive.ubuntu.com/ubuntu/pool/universe/d/dos2unix/dos2unix_6.0.4.orig.tar.gz) utility.

 # Before starting